-The module will consist of weekly interactive lectures/seminars, guest lectures, and set readings.
+The module will consist of weekly interactive lectures/seminars, and set readings.
 Lectures will introduce students to key concepts and perspectives drawn from the broad field of political ecology.
-Each week part of the class will be set aside for students to develop their research projects.
-These projects will focus on a key area of environmental contestation in Ireland through a political ecology lens.
+In this module students develop a semester-long research project focused on a key area of environmental contestation in Ireland through a political ecology lens.
 The projects will involve group work and individual work, written assignments, oral presentations, and primary research.
 Class attendance is essential.